intersystems-dach/intersystems-sap-service/README.md

 2. Select the just created service
 3. Select the _Settings_ tab on the right side of the screen
 4. Under _Remote Inbound Adapter Settings: External Language Server Name_ configure the name of the external language server you created in the [Setup an external language server](#setup-an-external-language-server) step
-5. Under _Remote Inbound Adapter Settings: Gateway Extra CLASSPATH_ configure the path to the _intersystems-sap-service-\*.jar_ file
-6. Configure all SAP connection parameters
+5. Configure all SAP connection parameters
-7. Under _Basic Settings: Target Config Names_ configure the name of the process or the operation you want to call
+6. Under _Basic Settings: Target Config Names_ configure the name of the process or the operation you want to call
-8. Click on _Apply_
+7. Click on _Apply_
-9. Start the service
+8. Start the service

 > **Tip:** You can see if the service could be successfully started in the _Log_ tab of the service.